Almost Doesn't Count: Mark Wills version

-In March 2000, American country music artist Mark Wills released a cover of the song as the second single from his third studio album, Permanently.
-His version reached number 19 on Billboards US Hot Country Singles & Tracks chart.
-Wills's cover marked his second R&B cover following his late-1999 cover of Brian McKnight's "Back at One" (1998).
+In April 2000, American country music artist Mark Wills released a cover of the song as the second single from his third studio album, Permanently.
+His version reached number 19 on the Billboard Hot Country Singles & Tracks chart.
+Wills' cover marked his second R&B cover following his late-1999 cover of Brian McKnight's "Back at One".
 An accompanying music video was directed by Michael Salomon and premiered in March 2000.
 It was filmed in Atlanta, Georgia.
 There are two different videos, both with the same concept but with different scenes.